2010 AAA 400

-The 2010 AAA 400 was a NASCAR Sprint Cup Series stock car race held on September 26, 2010, at Dover International Speedway in Dover, Delaware.
+The 2010 AAA 400 was a NASCAR Sprint Cup Series race held on September 26, 2010, at Dover International Speedway in Dover, Delaware.
 The 400 lap race was the twenty-eighth in the 2010 NASCAR Sprint Cup Series, as well as the second race in the ten-race Chase for the Sprint Cup, which ends the season.
 The race was won by Jimmie Johnson, of the Hendrick Motorsports team.
 Jeff Burton finished second, and Joey Logano, who started nineteenth, clinched third.

 Pole position driver Jimmie Johnson maintained his lead on the first lap to begin the race, as A. J. Allmendinger, who started in the second position on the grid, remained behind him.
 Fourteen laps later Allmendinger became the leader of the race.
 Chase for the Sprint Cup participants Clint Bowyer, and Tony Stewart were in the top ten for most of the race, but in the closing laps all of them suffered spins or other problems.
 Afterward, Johnson became the leader of the race, once Allmendinger made a pit stop because of a loose wheel.
 Johnson maintained the first position to lead the most laps of 191, and to win his sixth race of the season.

 There were four cautions and eighteen lead changes among ten different drivers throughout the course of the race.
 It was Jimmie Johnson's sixth win in the 2010 season, and the fifty-third of his career.
 The result moved Johnson up to second in the Drivers' Championship, thirty-five points behind Denny Hamlin and ten ahead of Kyle Busch.
 Chevrolet maintained its lead in the Manufacturers' Championship, thirty-five ahead of Toyota and eighty ahead of Ford, with eight races remaining in the season.
 A total of 88,000 people attended the race, while 3.966 million watched it on television.